How to Spend an Adventure-Filled Day in Page, AZ

 This is a short hike (little less than a mile out-and-back) with a very steep and somewhat sketchy sandstone hill to climb to get to a manmade cave.
 The best time for pictures is late in the afternoon.

-More Information on the Moqui (Kanab) Sand Caves
+More Information on the Moqui Caverns (Kanab Sand Caves)

-For more information on the hike and additional pictures, here is my post on the Moqui (Kanab) Sand Caves.
+For more information on the hike, including a map, specific places to park, and additional pictures, here is my post on the Moqui Caverns (Kanab Sand Caves).

 12 - Belly of the Dragon

-Belly of the Dragon is a cool place to stop for hikers of all ages.
-There’s a little cave that has been formed through the rock under US-89.
+Belly of the Dragon is a cool place to stop for hikers of all ages, and it’s just a quick stop off of US-89.

 What is Belly of the Dragon?